icefoxen/GraphicsEngineInRendy/src/chapter_03.md

 }
 ```

-You see that it has the `build()` method that actually creates a
+Note that it is the `build()` method that actually creates a
 `ClearGroup` for us.
 That's the only thing that `RenderGroupDesc`
-*requires* you to implement, but there's many other methods on it
+*requires* you to implement, but there's several other methods on it
 that you probably want to override, because they describe the shared
 buffers and images that the corresponding `RenderGroup` actually uses,
 as well as things like color and depth buffer information.
 You can see
 here that we've overridden `depth()` to return false, since we're not
 using a depth buffer in this program yet.
+Getting these wrong often
+gives you a failed debug assertion at runtime, but it's best not to
+rely on them.

 ## Actually clearing the screen